Post updated: October 2, 2020 (originally posted March 19, 2020)

 UPDATED BOOKING POLICIES – WHAT IF YOU NEED TO CANCEL A BOOKING?

 WHAT HAPPENS IF YOUR CURRENTLY SCHEDULED EXPEDITION IS POSTPONED BY OCEANIC SOCIETY DUE TO COVID-19 TRAVEL RESTRICTIONS?

 You will be able to choose between the following options:

-I encourage you to call us with your questions as you contemplate taking a trip.
+Please do not hesitate to reach out to Wayne or Pei (email@example.com) with any travel related questions or private group travel planning needs as you contemplate planning your next adventure.
 We can answer many questions for you, and many of our expeditions can be customized or offered as private trips for families or groups of friends that may have been quarantining together.
 In the meantime, you may find the links below helpful as you decide whether to plan a trip in 2021.

 We look forward to talking with you and helping to arrange the travel plan that works the best for you and your family.
 We will be updating this post as often as needed, so please check back here for new information.
 In the meantime, here are some additional resources that we recommend: